makrai/notes/README.md

 in Conversation Corpora
 .
 Alok Debnath, Yvette Graham, Owen Conlan

-* the multidimensional cognitive model of Appraisal Theory offers significant advantages for analyzing emotions in conversational contexts, addressing the current challenges of inconsistent annotation methodologies across corpora.
-To
+* the multidimensional cognitive model of Appraisal Theory offers significant advantages for analyzing emotions in conversational contexts, addressing the current challenges of inconsistent annotation methodologies
 * we present AppraisePLM,
   a regression and classification model trained on the crowd-EnVent corpus that outperforms existing models in predicting 21 appraisal dimensions